-Average effluent discharged per day was 3 285 m3 in 2003/4, increased to 7 312 m3 in 2006/7 and has dropped to 529 m3 in 2016/17 and has remained approximately the same for 2017/2018.
-Annual effluent discharge was estimated from the average daily effluent volume7 and compared to the prescribed annual effluent limits over time (Figure 3.48).
-Estimated total annual fish processing effluent volumes discharged into Small Bay between July 2003 and June 2018 by Sea Harvest is shown in Figure 3.48.
+Average daily effluent discharge volume was 3 285 m3 in 2003/4, increased to 7 312 m3 in 2006/7 and dropped to 530 m3 in 2016/17, remaining approximately the same for 2017/2018 (603 m3).
+Due to the additional effluent produced by the RO plant, average daily discharge volume tripled in the last year to above the legal limit (1693 m3).

+Estimated annual fish processing effluent volumes7 discharged into Small Bay between July 2003 and June 2018 by Sea Harvest is shown in Figure 3.45 and is compared to the prescribed annual effluent limits over time.
 No data is available for the period April 2007 to December 2012.
-Overall, measurements show that effluent volumes discharged into Small Bay have decreased substantially since 2004.
+Overall, measurements show that effluent volumes discharged into Small Bay have fluctuated substantially since 2004.
 During the period of August 2006 to November 2007, the volume of effluent disposed by Sea Harvest increased peaked at unusually high levels.
 It is not clear why this increase occurred, but data reporting and environmental monitoring at Sea Harvest have suffered irregularities due to high staff turnover (Sea Harvest, F. Hickley pers. comm.).
 It can be concluded with reasonable confidence that the annual effluent volume has not exceeded the prescribed limit since 2013.
-However, the 2017/2018 data shows that Sea Harvest is currently able to meet the new annual limit of 420 480 m3 as specified in the CWDP conditions.
-The daily maximum discharge limit, however, seems to be inadequate.
+The 2018/2019 data shows that Sea Harvest is currently able to meet the new annual limit of 420 480 m3 as specified in the CWDP conditions, despite exceedance of the daily limit of 1152 70% of the time.